Eleanorsoft/esutil/README.md

 # Esutil
-Handful utility for different development tasks.
+Helpful utility for different development tasks.

 ## Scaffolding for Magento 2